damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ### Inline Links

-We'd rather use inline links, such as `[Text to display](link)`.
-Use relative links whenever possible.
+We'd rather use inline links, such as `[Text to display](link)`, as they are easier to maintain.
+Use relative URLs whenever possible.

 ### Identifiers

-When there's a long page with repeated links across this page, you can opt for using identifiers.
+When there are **repeated** links across a single page, you can opt for using identifiers.

-Place the identifiers at the end of the paragraph, arranging them in alphabetical order.
+Place the identifiers at the end of the paragraph (or the section), arranging them in alphabetical order.
-You can also group them in different categories at the end of the file, if that's the case.
-Check [this post][ssgs-post-raw] for reference.
-It's important to organize the links in certain order to be easy and quick to find them for both the author and the reviewers.

 ```md
 [Text to display][identifier] will display a link.